-Recommended Prerequisite: Integrated Physics and Chemistry (IPC)
+Recommended Prerequisite: Integrated Physics and Chemistry (IPC) This is a STAAR EOC tested course.

 In Biology, students will study a variety of topics that include: structures and functions of cells and viruses; growth and development of organisms; cells, tissues, and organs; nucleic acids and genetics; biological evolution; taxonomy; metabolism and energy transfers in living organisms; living systems; homeostasis; and ecosystems and the environment.
 Students will conduct hands-on and virtual labs throughout the school year to explore these topics.